samoc96/Monopoly/README.md

 Team ID: 30b

 **The Structure:**
-- Source code located within Master
+- Source code located within Monopoly/src
+- UML diagrams located within Monopoly/UML
+    - Included JPEG files for diagrams created using Object Aid
+    - Use case diagram created with Papyrus

 **The Game:**
 - As this projected was completed alone I left out the following rules (still well above 50% of rules were implemented):